 Life story work is much more than just completing a book that outlines events in the life of a child or young person.
-In a recently-updated guide for Community Care Inform, Elaine Dibben, adoption and fostering development consultant for CoramBAAF, covers how to use life story work to help adopted children explore and understand their early history.
+In a Community Care Inform guide, Elaine Dibben, adoption and fostering development consultant for CoramBAAF, covers how to use life story work to help adopted children explore and understand their early history.
 Community Care Inform Children subscribers can read the full guide, which includes examples of life story books.
 Here, we present a few key bits of advice from the guide.

 When work begins